puneeth579/jsonsrv/README.md

 `Content-Type:application/json`

 ####Caching
-The framework automatically handles caching issues depending on this three factors:
+The framework automatically handles caching depending on this three factors:
 * Execution without error
 * Implementation of the `public boolean isCacheable()` method of the action (by default returns ´false´)
 * Conditional request header `If-None-Match` present